DNA Molecule

 • Comments: rare genetic quirk!

-The participants in Group 1 are descendants of various Cheek and Chick families in Virginia, North Carolina, South Carolina, Georgia, Alabama, Mississippi, Texas, and other Southern states.
-Their common ancestor is believed to be a man named John Cheek, Sr., who settled in Old Rappahannock (Essex) County, Virginia, during the mid-1600's.
-Most immigrants to Virginia during this time period were from England, and the DNA supports the assumption that John Cheek was English.
-The members of Group 1 have certain Y-DNA markers that put them into a DNA "super-family" known as "Haplogroup R1b1" which is typically found in men from the Atlantic coast of western Europe.
+John Cheek, Sr., was probably English, like most immigrants to Virginia during the 1600's.
+The participants in Family Group 1 have Y-DNA markers that put them into a DNA "super-family" known as "Haplogroup R1b1" which is typically found in men from the Atlantic coast of western Europe.
 In the British Isles, Haplogroup R1b1 is associated with the Celtic populations of southern England, Wales, Scotland, and Ireland.
-We think that John Cheek (or his paternal ancestors) probably came from southern England, possibly Devon, Dorset, Somerset, or Hampshire, where the Cheek and Chick surnames seem to have originated.
+We think that John Cheek's family probably came from southern England, possibly Devon, Dorset, Somerset, or Hampshire, where the Cheek and Chick surnames seem to have originated.
 (For more information about the Cheek/Chick surname, click here.)

-GROUP 2
+FAMILY GROUP 2

 Highlights: